 Wealth graph

-How much can you pay into a pension each year?
+How much can you pay into your pension each year?

 One of the great reasons for paying into a pension is the tax benefits.